Roma Shah ’08

 Working for one of fashion’s most iconic brands, Roma Shah is on the fast track to success.

 Roma Shah’s intensity and infectious energy have taken her to one of the most iconic fashion houses in the world.
 Shah is a sales manager for Saint Laurent (formerly Yves Saint Laurent), where she oversees the wholesale of the brand’s shoes and accessories for all of North and South America.
-“I want to always show that I love what I do,” says the rising fashion star, whose boundless enthusiasm for the industry was cultivated at Columbia.
+“I want to always show that I love what I do,” says the rising fashion star, whose boundless enthusiasm for the industry was cultivated at Columbia College Chicago.
 “It’s what I carry from my college career into my life now.”

 Shah grew up in Chicago and chose Columbia for its reputation for hands-on training.
 “You could be an entrepreneur and be in school,” says Shah.
 “It was the best choice I could have made.”